rollbar/docs/guides/rql.md

 -   For better performance, filter by item (i.e.
     `WHERE item.counter = 123`) or by timestamp (i.e.
     `WHERE timestamp > unix_timestamp() - 86400`)
--   When using GROUP BY or ORDER BY, make sure the group/order clause is also present in the SELECT clause
+-   When using `GROUP BY` or `ORDER BY`, make sure the group/order clause is also present in the `SELECT` clause
 -   You can share the URL with a co-worker and they'll see the same results you do, without having to run the query again.
--   After a query has completed, press Execute again to re-run it.
+-   After a query has completed, press `Execute` again to re-run it.

 ### Limitations